rileyhutton/TS2/README.md

 <h1>Telegram Server Status (TS2)</h1>
 Recieve alerts via telegram if a device (server, POS terminal, workstation, etc) is offline.
-I threw this together in an evening so it's not pretty but works great.
+Thrown together in an evening to serve a specific purpose and nothing more!

 <p float="left">
   <img src="screenshots/image-1.png" width="49%" />